Hollywood Anticipates: Oscar Nominations Are Out Thursday

 So as you can see, there are a lot of worthy competitors, but Cate Blanchett really has an edge.

-MONTAGE: And I think Best Actor is a bit more competitive.
+MONTAGNE: And I think Best Actor is a bit more competitive.

 MASTERS: Yes.
 We have Matthew McConaughey from "Dallas Buyers Club" looking very strong; Chiwetel Ejiofor from "12 Years A Slave"; Bruce Dern, "Nebraska"; Tom Hanks, "Captain Phillips"; Leonardo DiCaprio, "Wolf of Wall Street," and that doesn't even include Robert Redford from "All is Lost," who at one point a lot of people thought was a frontrunner.